Acheron (band): History

 Founded in 1988 by vocalist/bassist/songwriter Vincent Crowley (formerly of Nocturnus, and leader of the Satanic youth group "Order of the Evil Eye"), Acheron's musical output is almost exclusively Satanic and Anti-Christian in content.
 Early albums featured interludes by Peter H. Gilmore.
-Crowley was appointed a priest in the Church of Satan by its founder, Anton Szandor LaVey, and began spending a lot of his time debating local televangelists, limiting Acheron's output for a time.
+Crowley was appointed as a priest in the Church of Satan by its founder, Anton Szandor LaVey, and began spending a lot of his time debating local televangelists, limiting Acheron's output for a time.
 He later disassociated himself from the church to act independently.

-In 2003, the band released an album of cover versions, Tribute to the Devil's Music, including songs originally recorded by Black Sabbath, Iron Maiden, Kreator, and Celtic Frost.
+In 2003, the band released an album of cover songs, Tribute to the Devil's Music, including tracks originally recorded by Black Sabbath, Iron Maiden, Kreator, and Celtic Frost.

-On April 26, 2010, Vincent Crowley announced that the band was calling it quits.
+On April 26, 2010, Vincent Crowley announced the band's breakup.
 On December 27, 2010, it was announced that Acheron have reunited.

+The band broke up again in 2019, and Vincent has since focused on underground projects.